abhisheksugam/Climate_Police/README.md

 #### License Information

 The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology (MIT).
 As a permissive license, it puts only very limited restriction on reuse and has therefore an excellent license compatibility.
-For detailed description of the contents of license please refer to the file LICENSE.
+For detailed description of the contents of license please refer to the file [License](https://github.com/abhisheksugam/Climate_Police/blob/master/License).

 ----